-7.18 It will be obvious from the terms of any letter written by the FCA whether it is intended to constitute a private warning.
-In particular, a warning letter will describe itself as a private warning and will refer to this chapter to explain the consequences of receiving it for the person.
+It will be obvious from the terms of any letter written by the FCA whether it is intended to constitute a private warning.
+In particular, a warning

-The procedure for giving a private warning
+The procedure for giving a private warning 7.19

 The FCA's normal practice is to follow a "minded-to" procedure before deciding whether to give a private warning.
 This means that it will notify in writing the intended recipient of the warning that it has concerns about their conduct and inform them that the FCA proposes to give a private warning.
 The recipient will then have an opportunity to comment on our understanding of the circumstances giving rise to the FCA's concerns and whether a private warning is appropriate.
 The FCA will carefully consider any response to its initial letter before it decides whether to give the private warning.
 The decision will be taken by an FCA head of department or a more senior member of FCA staff.